AsgerSuhr/OctoPrint-TapoSmartplug/README.md

 - **Run System Command Before Off**
   - When checked will run system command configured in **System Command Off** setting after a delay in seconds configured in **System Command Off Delay**.

-## Get Help

-If you experience issues with this plugin or need assistance please use the issue tracker by clicking issues above.